dmitry-ivanov/laravel-helper-functions/README.md

 // ]
 ```

-Alternatively, you can pass an instance of `SimpleXMLElement` object, to get the same results.
+Alternatively, you can pass an instance of a `SimpleXMLElement` object, to get the same results.

 #### `array_to_xml()`